lammas321/CrabGamePermissionGroups/README.md

 The permission group files follow this format:
 - Everything before the ".txt" in the file's name is the group's id.
 It is recommended to keep this short, lowercase, and have no spaces or special characters.
 - The first line of the file will be the permission group's display name, or how it'll show up in game, I'll get back to this later.
 - Every line after that is a different permission that permission group has.
+An asterisk "*" means all permissions, this is given to the host permission group by default.
-For example, to give members permission to use !help, you'd write "command.help" on a new line.
+  - To give members permission to use !help, you'd write "command.help" on a new line.

 You are able to add as many permission groups as you want and give them any permissions you see fit.